A. hupehensis is native to central China, though it has been naturalized in Japan for hundreds of years.

 Propagate my japanese anemone

-The easiest method is division in April.
+The easiest method is division in April or in the autumn.
 Cut the root ball in half or in quarters with the help of a spade, then replant.

 Mulch my japanese anemone